 What surprises you in the artist’s response to your poem?

 Poet Allison Escoto: I was immediately struck by how much in sync it is with my piece, how when you look at the broadside, you can’t really tell what inspired what, the poem or the art; the translations make sense together.
 I love that!

 How does a sense of polyphony enhance or challenge your creative work?

 Artist Undine Brod: Do you mean cacophony?
 That’s always in my head and always influences my work.
-My work is a reflection on how I exist through life, which is one filled with layers of language, emotion, sound, feelings, ideas overlapping and intertwining.
+My work is a reflection on how I exist through life, which is one filled with layers of language, emotion, sound, feelings, and ideas overlapping and intertwining.
 Polyphony is impossible to escape, right?

 Poet Allison Escoto: Polyphony both enhances and challenges my creative work because it is every present in every aspect of my life.
-All of my work will combine, consciously or not, bilingualism, my family’s older traditions from the old country plus the country they adopted and I grew up in, my experiences growing up in the deep South mixed with my almost 30 years in New York… it is all there and I can’t really imagine writing without its influence.
+All of my work will combine, consciously or not, bilingualism, my family’s older traditions from the old country plus the country that they adopted and that I grew up in, my experiences growing up in the deep South mixed with my almost 30 years in New York… it is all there and I can’t really imagine writing without its influence.

 What do you think is the role of art in regards to real-world, real-time events?
 In other words, what makes a “successful” occasional or political piece of writing or art?

 Artist Undine Brod: Well, first off “successful” is hard to define and ever-changing, especially given that art is subjective.
 What I might find incredibly moving one day could very well disappoint me on another day.
 Also, as there are so many different views and varying beliefs in this world; one person’s important work of art could be a piece that I want to destroy or destroys me emotionally.
 Art is necessary to our existence regardless of the times it reflects upon.